BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 Borderline case?
 Feel free to open an issue or PR for discussion.

-We prefer parts that have been tested functional in a real PCB.
-Consider opening a PR after you've brought up your device.

-There will be many useful parts that are not a good fit for inclusion here.
+There will be many useful parts that are not a good fit for inclusion on this repository.
 Consider creating a separate repository and publishing it on pip with a dependency on this project.
 We may maintain a list of high quality third-party parts libraries.